Skip to content

 FIND YOUR BEARINGS

-In New Maverick Orientation designed especially for veterans, we’ll ensure you have a clear understanding of veteran benefits, how to certify, and information on the services and resources available to you here at UT Arlington.
+In New Maverick Orientation designed especially for veterans, we’ll ensure you have a clear understanding of veteran benefits, how to certify, and information on the services and resources available to you here at UTA.
 In appreciation for your service, veterans are not charged an orientation fee.

 JOIN A COMMUNITY

-The Student Veterans Organization is a group for veterans on campus that provides networking with community leaders, veteran honor society membership if eligible, access to veteran scholarships, community service opportunities, and more.
+The Maverick Veterans (MavVets) is UTA’s Student Veterans of America Chapter.
+Providing veterans and their family members on campus networking with community leaders, access to veteran scholarships, community service opportunities, and more.
 There is no fee to join, no major specifications, and no minimum GPA.
 All undergraduate and graduate student veterans are welcome.

 GO OUT WITH STYLE

 In appreciation of your service, we would like to recognize your achievement with the Veterans Cord to wear at your graduation.
 You must be a graduating student during the semester you are making your request.
+Please note that the Veteran Graduation Cords are intended for Veterans and does not apply to dependents of veterans.
 Request deadlines are May 1 for spring graduates and December 1 for summer/fall graduates.
 Request your cords online (login required).